 Am I eligible for a fee waiver?

 The Graduate School offers a limited number of application fee grants to make sure that the application fee is not a barrier for students from our key recruiting initiatives.
-Fee grants are currently available to US citizens and permanent resident applicants who can document that they:
+Fee grants are currently available to U.S. citizens, permanent resident applicants and students with DACA status who can document that they:

-- participated in selected pipeline programs designed to prepare students for graduate studies (see eligible pipeline programs here),
+- participated in selected pipeline programs designed to prepare students for graduate studies (see eligible pipeline programs), or

 We are unable to offer fee grants to applicants for any other reason at this time.
 Occasionally, individual graduate programs offer fee waivers to particular applicants who do not meet the Graduate School’s criteria; interested applicants may contact their graduate program(s) of interest directly regarding this possibility.

-Students eligible for a Graduate School fee grant are encouraged to request a coupon code as early as possible, as many requests come in right before major deadlines.
-Requesting a fee grant at least 5 business days before your application deadline will guarantee that it will be reviewed in time for you to apply.
-Requests made on the day of your deadline are extremely unlikely to be approved in time for you to apply.
+Students eligible for a Graduate School fee grant are encouraged to request a coupon code as early as possible.
+If you request a fee grant less than 7 business days before your application deadline, it may not be reviewed in time for you to apply.
+Requests made on the day of your deadline will not be processed.

 Please note: the Wisconsin School of Business has its own criteria for granting fee waivers.
 For more information on those waivers, contact the admissions team for the program to which you are applying.
-Please visit the Business School’s contact page for email addresses and phone numbers.
+Please visit the Business School’s contact page.

-What if I do not receive the link to check my status after I submitted my application?
+How do I check the status of my application after I have submitted my application?

 Why doesn’t the status page list the application materials that I sent to my program?

 The program receives all of your materials and updates your status page.
 Contact your program directly.
-You can find the specific program contact information at the academic programs page.
+You can find the specific program contact information on the Graduate Guide page.

-Why aren’t my test scores showing up on my check list?
+Why aren’t my test scores showing up in my Applicant Center?

 I am an international applicant.
 Do I need to send my financial documents with my application materials?